Payment Gateway Questions & Answers

 Q. Can you feed the data you collect into a database so I can store it on my website?

 A. Sorry, no. Please view e-Path Security.
 This will tell you what we think about permanently storing credit card data in databases.
-If we stored highly sensitive data in databases we would be no different to the typical 'real time' payment gateway system - we represent a new era in security, not an old one!!
+If we permanently stored highly sensitive credit card and identity data in databases we would be no different to the typical 'real time' payment gateway system - we represent a new era in security, not an old one!!

 Q. How long to set up my gateway so I can use it?